Global Blood Fund (Europe)

 4. Specific, Justifiable Requests: The FAQ indicates they consider requests “on a case by case basis,” suggesting detailed, well-justified proposals with clear needs assessment perform better than generic requests

-5. Organizational Capacity: Evidence that the applicant organization can effectively deploy and maintain equipment or utilize training/funding effectively
+5. Organisational Capacity: Evidence that the applicant organisation can effectively deploy and maintain equipment or utilise training/funding effectively

 Examples of Funded Projects: